 She made her way across the room and settled next to him.
 “Thanks for coming,” she said as she snuggled up to him and put her head on his chest.

-He wrapped an arm around her and began to stroke her hair gently.
+He wrapped an arm around her and began to run his fingers through her bright red curls.
 “It was fun.
 I mean, I felt a little awkward, but it was still fun.”
 Rose closed her eyes and inhaled his scent.
 Just as she was beginning to doze off, he cleared his throat.
 “Hey, Rose?”

 He hesitated for moment.
 “Would you go to something like that with my family?”